cyberark/secretless-broker/test/conjur/README.md

 ## Local Environment (Laptop)

-These instructions show how to develop the Secretless Conjur Handler and Provider on you local machine.
+These instructions show how to develop the Conjur Handler and Provider on you local machine.
 This way you can use niceties such as IDE features.

 First you'll need a Conjur server.
 It's easy to bring one up using the provided `docker-compose.yml`: